 For example, working to support global from home in Atlanta, Emory Healthcare has works hard to reduce, reuse and recycle, including working with MedShare International, a nonprofit organization dedicated to improving the environment and health care through redistribution of surplus medical supplies and equipment to underserved health care facilities in more than 75 developing countries.

 Since 2007, Emory Healthcare has collected more than 160,000 pounds of supplies for MedShare, including 21,446 pounds in 2009 alone.

-One Saturday each month, Emory Healthcare employees gather at Atlanta’s MedShare national headquarters and Southeastern distribution center, to sort supplies like gloves, gowns, surgical instruments and anesthesia devices and ready them for shipment to needy countries around the world.
+One Saturday each month, Emory Healthcare employees gather at Atlanta’s MedShare national headquarters and Southeastern distribution center, to sort supplies like gloves with the help of reliable supplier and along with that they have also sort supplies like gowns, surgical instruments and anesthesia devices and ready them for shipment to needy countries around the world.